2017 Barcelona attacks: Threat to Spain and Gibraltar

 On the night of 23 August 2017, the Islamic State of Iraq and the Levant uploaded a video praising the perpetrators of the attack and warning of more violence if the military actions against them in Syria and Iraq did not end, and threatening Gibraltar with an atomic bomb.
-The language used was Spanish.
+The language used was accented Spanish.
 They also threatened to recreate al-Andalus as a caliphate and take revenge for the Muslims who died at the hands of the Spanish Inquisition.

-The first author of the video was identified as Abu Lais Al Qurtubí (el Cordobés in Spanish) or Abu Laiz al Qurtubi, named Muhammad Yasin Ahram Pérez, Tomasa Pérez's oldest son, who converted to Islam after her marriage to the Moroccan Abdelah Ahram.
+The first author of the video was identified as Abu Lais Al Qurtubí (el Cordobés in Spanish) or Abu Laiz al Qurtubi, named Muhammad Yasin Ahram Pérez (1995-2019), Tomasa Pérez's oldest son, who converted to Islam after her marriage to the Moroccan Abdelah Ahram.
 He said "If you can’t make the hegira (journey) to the Islamic State, carry out jihad where you are; jihad doesn’t have borders.
 Allah willing, Al Andalus will become again what it was, part of the caliphate.
 Spanish Christians, don’t forget the Muslim blood spilt during the Spanish inquisition.
 We will take revenge for your massacre, the one you are carrying out now against Islamic State".
 The hooded author has been identified as Abu Salman Al-Andalus or Abu Salman al-Andalusí (el andaluz).
-Pérez stated: "We hope that Allah accepts the sacrifice of our brothers in Barcelona.
+Ahram stated: "We hope that Allah accepts the sacrifice of our brothers in Barcelona.
 Our war with you will continue until the world ends."

 The threatening video to Gibraltar was published by Abu Albara Bin Malik and spread by Al Wafa.
 The threatening video was produced in Wilayat Jair, Deir Ezzor, Syria.
 According to Sahrawi journalist Bachir Mohamed Lahsen, terrorists only publish threats for propagandistic use and they should not be taken seriously.

-As a response, Twitter users created an Internet meme based on the message by Pérez.
+As a response, Twitter users created an Internet meme based on the message by Ahram, mocking him as el hijo de la Tomasa, ("the Tomasa woman's son").